locessentials/eng401-business-english-us/unit1/week2/business-presentation-examples.md

 - What presentation techniques would work well for your future translation/localization clients?

 ## Resource Sharing
-As you research, please share any excellent resources you discover about business presentations on Teams.
+As you research, please share any excellent resources you discover about business presentations in our discussion forum.
 Your findings will help the whole class!

 ---